Karuma303/Community-Governance/README.md

 ![Chrysalis Vote Flow-Vote Flow UI Firefly](https://user-images.githubusercontent.com/77154511/131206679-99264e76-5410-4a73-a2b1-c8b08948640b.png)

-### This is how a user will cast a valid vote:
+### How to cast a vote

-* After Profile login in Firefly, a voting option is available.
+- After Profile login in [Firefly], a voting option is available.

-* The user will be able to decide precisely which amount of Votes (derived from token balance) should be used in the vote (the user can click/unclick all Wallets of the profile)
+- The user will be able to decide precisely which amount of Votes (derived from token balance) should be used in the vote (the user can click/unclick all Wallets of the profile)

-* After the amount of Votes is chosen, the user must now decide for which option the vote should count - Burn or Build
+- After the amount of Votes is chosen, the user must now decide for which option the vote should count - Burn or Build

-* The user unlocks the vote with the Stronghold password and confirms the decision
+- The user unlocks the vote with the Stronghold password and confirms the decision

-**Firefly initiates the following logic:**
+**[Firefly] initiates the following logic:**

-* Every selected Wallet sends a transaction that inherits the amount of Votes = IOTA Tokens chosen by the voter to itself.
+- Every selected Wallet sends a transaction that inherits the amount of Votes = IOTA Tokens chosen by the voter to itself.
 If the wallet contains several addresses, the amount will be selected from those addresses to match.
   Addresses send tokens to themselves.

-* As an indexation Payload of these Transactions, the opinion (Burn / Build) will be attached as Data in the message payload.
+- As an indexation Payload of these Transactions, the opinion (Burn / Build) will be attached as Data in the message payload.

-* With this system, the user is always in control of the funds.
+- With this system, the user is always in control of the funds.
 All IOTA Tokens will stay in the user’s wallet and are not moved out of the owner’s control.
 If the owner can hold the tokens over the defined timeframe on the addresses, the vote weight counts full.
 If the owner decides to move the tokens earlier, they will not count complete, but the time the tokens have been used to vote will be taken as a percentage of the total voting power